lammps/lammps/doc/src/pair_lj_relres.rst

 Here are some guidelines for using the pair_style *lj/relres* command.

-At the most basic level in the RelRes framework, groups of atoms must be defined (even before utilizing the *lj/relres* pair style):
-The atoms within each group must be bonded to each other, and preferably, no two of these atoms are separated by more than two bonds.
-One of the atoms in a group (typically the central one) is the "hybrid" site:
+In general, RelRes focuses on the speedup of pairwise interactions between all LJ sites.
+Importantly, it does not at all effect any other settings, flags, etc. that would be used in a molecular simulation with the conventional LJ potential.
+In particular, all intramolecular topology with its energetics (i.e., bonds, angles, etc.) remains unaltered.

+At the most basic level in the RelRes framework, all sites are mapped into clusters.
+Each cluster is just a collection of sites bonded together (the bonds themselves are not part of the cluster).
+In general, a molecule may be comprised of several clusters, and preferably, no two sites in a cluster are separated by more than two bonds.
+There are two categories of sites in
-It embodies both FG and CG models.
-Conversely, all other atoms in a group (typically the peripheral ones) are the "ordinary" sites: They embody just FG characteristics with no CG features.

-The computational efficiency of RelRes substantially depends on the mapping ratio (the number of sites grouped together).
-For a mapping ratio of 3, the efficiency factor is around 4, and for a mapping ratio of 5, the efficiency factor is around 5 :ref:`(Chaimovich2)
+RelRes: "hybrid" sites embody both FG and CG models, while "ordinary" sites embody just FG characteristics with no CG features.
+A given cluster has a single hybrid site (typically its central site) and several ordinary sites (typically its peripheral sites).
+Notice that while clusters are necessary for the RelRes parameterization (discussed below), they are not actually defined in LAMMPS.
+Besides, the total number of sites in the cluster are called the "mapping ratio", and this substantially impacts the computational efficiency of RelRes: For a mapping ratio of 3, the efficiency factor is around 4, and for a mapping ratio of 5, the efficiency factor is around 5 :ref:`(Chaimovich2) <Chaimovich2>`.
-<Chaimovich2>`.

 The flexibility of LAMMPS allows placing any values for the LJ parameters in the input script.
 However, here are the optimal